microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/Identity.Governance/docs/v1.0-beta/Update-MgIdentityGovernanceAccessReviewDefinitionInstanceStage.md

   - `[WorkflowTemplateId <String>]`: key: id of workflowTemplate
   - `[WorkflowVersionNumber <Int32?>]`: key: versionNumber of workflowVersion

 REVIEWERS <IMicrosoftGraphAccessReviewReviewerScope1[]>: This collection of access review scopes is used to define who the reviewers are.
-For examples of options for assigning reviewers, see Assign reviewers to your access review definition using the Microsoft Graph API.
+For examples of options for assigning reviewers, see Assign reviewers to your access review definition using the Microsoft.Graph.Beta API.
   - `[Query <String>]`: The query specifying who will be the reviewer.
   - `[QueryRoot <String>]`: In the scenario where reviewers need to be specified dynamically, this property is used to indicate the relative source of the query.
 This property is only required if a relative query, for example, ./manager, is specified.
 Possible value: decisions.
   - `[QueryType <String>]`: The type of query.
 Examples include MicrosoftGraph and ARM.